batika1/freecodecamp/README.md

 # Python CodeCamp Projects

-This repository contains a collection of projects and exercises I completed while working through a Python CodeCamp.
+This repository contains a collection of projects and exercises I completed while working through freecodecamp's python certification course.
 The goal of this repository is to document my progress, strengthen core programming skills, and build a solid foundation in Python.

 ---